Nicholas Angell

 Nicholas "Nick" Angell (born October 31, 1979) is an American professional ice hockey player.
 He is currently playing for the VIK Västerås HK of the Swedish HockeyAllsvenskan.

-Angell is a very offensive defenseman who likes to join the rush, acting as a fourth forward at times.
+Angell is an offensive defenseman often joining the rush, acting as a fourth forward at times.
 Angell is a strong skater and plays a physical game.
-His slapshot is hard and accurate, making him a valuable player on the power play and a threat to goalies.
+His slapshot is hard and accurate, used on the power play as a shooting threat.

 Early career

 Angell began his ice hockey career playing in the Duluth youth leagues where he honed his skills before playing at Duluth East High School.
 During his senior year, Angell led the Duluth East Greyhounds in winning the 1998 Minnesota High School Boys Hockey tournament, and was nominated for the Mr. Hockey award, which is given to Minnesota's most valuable high school hockey player.
 He was then recruited to play for the University of Minnesota in the National Collegiate Athletic Association (NCAA) Division I, from 1998 to 2002, where he helped Minnesota win their fifth NCAA Men's Ice Hockey Championship in 2002.